Cleod9/node-importjs/README.md

 			return foo;
 		}
 	};

-	return [Sample, function() {
+	//Return your 'exported' variable ('Sample' in this case) and a post-compilation function to run return [Sample, function() {
-		//-If you have circular deps, import them here and hoist them up as you would in the browser version of the code }];
+		//-If you have circular deps, import them here to hoist them up as you would in the browser version of the code }];
-}, false]; //<-Optional "compiled" arg if your class has dependencies that may not be loaded yet, same as browser version
+}, false); //<-Optional "compiled" arg if your class has dependencies that may not be loaded yet, same as browser version
 ```
-Instead of using `ImportJS.pack()`, you are placing the arguments you would have used for `pack()`  into an array of args for node-importjs to pack for you.
-This array is exposed via module.exports.
-The library will simply make a call to `ImportJS.pack.apply(this, [yourArgs])` which allows you to retain the same global ImportJS package tree as additional files are loaded.
-Also note that the function wrapper for your code should take a single argument to house the ImportJS library (in this case I named it `ImportJS` for consistency).
+As you can see, this is exactly how you would write code for this library with the browser version (except for the `require()` of course).
+One thing to note however, is that you are not exporting your package via `module.exports` as with the standard module practice.
+Instead, your package is stored as a reference inside of ImportJS which is loaded automatically for you when you call `ImportJS.preload()`.
 This features allows all of your packaged code files to communicate with one another explicitly through ImportJS.
 In other words, instead of using `require()` to retrieve your package-module hybrids you can simply load them via `ImportJS.unpack('path.to.package')`.

 For **the detailed instructions on this library's features**, see the test file included in this repo, as well as the docs for the original [ImportJS](https://github.com/Cleod9/importjs).